 Home to Mount Rainier, the most famous mountain in Washington State soaring over the Puget Sound at more than 14,400 feet, Mount Rainier National Park is a fantastic escape for winter.
 It means a peaceful snowy landscape with much of the local life, other than the white-tailed ptarmigan and snowshoe hare, fast sleep under nature’s deep white blankets.
 This is one of the world’s top spots for snow lovers, with an average of 640 inches annually, and at the Paradise snow play area, visitors can enjoy tubing, snowboarding, and guided snowshoe walks.
 National Park Inn, tucked among the trees in the Historic Longmire District is just a short drive from the Paradise area, the National Park Inn offers guestrooms and a roaring fire to cozy up next to while sipping hot tea.

 Yosemite in the winter is an unforgettable site sight with its mighty sequoias, sheer dramatic cliffs and looming granite El Capitan dusted with snow against a nearly always brilliant blue sky.
 Average daytime temperatures won’t be frigid, typically in the low 50s, but it’s a lovely time for enjoying outdoor activities and few crowds.
 Take in beautiful views while snowshoeing, cross-country skiing or ice skating, then enjoy a stay at the historic Ahwahnee, sitting next to the warmth of the huge lobby fireplace.
-Over the winter visitors can also enjoy the Yosemite Paint & Wine and the “Chef’s Holiday Winter Culinary Festival, hosted from January 12-31, 2020.
+Over the winter visitors can also enjoy special holiday events and meals.

 In the winter, guests can take advantage of shuttle service from Bozeman Yellowstone International Airport in Montana to the park’s north entrance with this season one of the best times for a visit.
 Enjoy seclusion, tranquility, and a better opportunity for spotting the elusive wolf and their bison and elk prey.
 Stay at Old Faithful Snow Lodge, located at about 7,300 feet in elevation, to enjoy a variety of explorations, either on your own or with a guide on cross-country skis or snowshoes, exploring miles and miles of trails which pass brilliantly colored mineral pools, erupting geysers and frozen falls.